One of the best hikes in the world

 - transportation is required at both ends of the official trail.
 Many hikers use Lund Water Taxi to get to the start.
 An alternative is to check in Lund for a vehicle that could drop you on the BC Hydro right-of-way road.
 From there you can walk (the wrong direction) to the official start.

-- recommended – Upper Deck hostel, Sechelt and Harbour Guesthouse, Powell River.
+Upper Deck hostel(now closed) in Sechelt and Harbour Guesthouse, Powell River.
 We stayed at Willingdon Beach Campsite in Powell River, as well.

 Powell River Parks & Wilderness Society